Harmones81/File-Browser/README.md

-# File Browser CLI
+# File Browser

-This is a command line tool that can search for files within a specified directory by name and/or extension.
+This is a command-line tool for searching for files within a specified directory by name and/or extension.

 ## Prerequisites